tinysystems/easeIO/README.md

 4- Add path of this subdirectory in the cmakelist file located one folder above this one i.e. /llvm/tools/clang/tools.

-5- Run make using the following command.
+5- Run make using the following commands.
 For subsequent make commands, you can simply call make easeIO-c.
 ```shell script
 cd /easeIO/llvm-9.0.1-build/build
 sudo make